cyberwithcyril/sysadmin-security-toolkit/README.md

 ## 🎯 Overview

-The SysAdmin Toolkit is a professional-grade automation suite designed for system administrators working in mixed Linux/Windows environments.
-It provides 10 essential tools accessible through a unified, cross-platform launcher.
+The SysAdmin Toolkit is an automation suite I built for managing both Linux and Windows systems.
+It includes 10 essential tools, all organized under one easy-to-use, cross-platform launcher to help streamline system administration tasks.

 **Key Features:**
 - ✅ Universal bash launcher with automatic OS detection